 - Imaging tests such as CT scans, PET scans and MRIs to look at your bones, organs, and more.

-Visit the American Cancer Society for a list of tests commonly used to look for and diagnose cancer.
+Visit the American Cancer Society’s website for a list of tests commonly used to look for and diagnose specific cancers.

 Doctors can identify cancer cells by looking at them under a microscope.
 They use a combination of tests, procedures, and family history to diagnose cancer.